justlilith/PortSignals/org/paperwork/regulatory/Articles.md

 ### Preface

 Port Signals is an Internet-native nonprofit/profit-adjacent collective of artistic individuals who work toward a more clear, compassionate, and understandable tomorrow.
-There are no formal members; Port Signals does not require dues, nor are there formal votes regarding foundation direction.
-Port Signals is managed by a core team, who are all Directors; in Core Meetings, votes may be taken.
+It is a collective with no formal members in a legal sense; Port Signals does not require dues, nor are there formal votes regarding foundation direction.
+Instead, Port Signals is managed by a Core Team, who are all Directors; in Core Meetings, votes may be taken, and recorded along with meeting notes, as Port Signals shifts direction.

-This document holds the elements of Port Signal's legal foundation.
+This document holds the elements of Port Signal's foundation, formatted similarly to Form 202—General Information (USA).
 For example, the access levels, bylaws, and memberships (as of 2024) are listed here.
 Other documents in this folder provide supplemental information.

-Because this repo exists before Port Signals is legally recognized, handles/usernames may not reflect current reality, temporally speaking.
+Handles/usernames may not reflect current reality, temporally speaking.
 However, every effort must be made to continually note the names and contributions of Contributors, Volunteers, and Creators.

 All questions may be directed to Lilith.
 In lieu of correspondence with Lilith, any Port Signals L1 (and ascending) staff should be able to assist you.

 ### Port Signals Structure and Coordination

 Port Signals works via volunteer effort, in addition to standard housekeeping.
-For example, any Port Signals staff can update organizational documents, but the names below are directly responsible.
+For example, any Port Signals staff can update organizational documents, but the names below are directly responsible for keeping details accurate.

-Port Signals has a board of Directors; this is also the core team.
+Port Signals has a board of Directors; this is also known as the core team.
+Major organizational decisions are decided via the core team, with all meetings and direction transparent to Port Signals as a whole.

 #### Core team (board of Directors)

-These are Port Signals Volunteers; they are also Directors:
+These are Port Signals Volunteers/Contributors; they are also Directors:

 * Lilith
     + _ @ justlilith.com
     + +1.832.900.9040
+    + insta: @lilawhen
 * ErosHT
+    + contact details pending
+* Lorelei
+    + contact details pending

 ### Access Level Nomenclature

 There are a few levels of responsibility and scope for people working with Port Signals; a Volunteer has the same, and more, duties as a Contributor.
 Creators are directly responsible for organising, improving, and keeping accountable Port Signals and projects under its umbrella.

 + **Level 0 (L0 / Public)**: Can interact with unmarked Port Signals materials
-+ **Level 1 (L1 / Contributor)**: Improves Port Signals materials and operations (loosely scoped to the collective)
++ **Level 1 (L1 / Contributor)**: Updates and improves Port Signals materials and collective operations
-+ **Level 2 (L2 / Volunteer)**: Maintains Port Signals (loosely scoped to the collective)
++ **Level 2 (L2 / Volunteer)**: Maintains the Port Signals collective and its structure
-+ **Level 3 (L3 / Creator)**: Actively develops Port Signals and associated projects under the Port Signals name (tightly scoped per project)
++ **Level 3 (L3 / Creator)**: Actively develops Port Signals and associated projects under the Port Signals tag (tightly scoped per project)
-+ **Director**: Port Signals staff legally responsible for its continued operation
++ **Director**: Port Signals staff/agents legally responsible for its continued operation.

 Note: Port Signals staff may, but are not required to, wear many hats.
 For details regarding what duties a staff member is responsible for, you may check their personnel file.